wonknu/playground/README.md

 ### Initialize datas
+Initialize application with install script (for Linux and Mac OS install.sh, for Windows install.bat)

+You'll have to give executable rights on update.sh and install.sh batchs. (chmod 755 *.sh) and read and write rights for directory and subdirectories of data (chmod 777 -R data)

-Initialize application with install script (for Linux and Mac OS install.sh, for Windows install.bat) After installation you can login as application administrator using user email "admin@test.com" and password "playground".
+After installation you can login as application administrator using user email "admin@test.com" and password "playground".

 ### Configure your webserver